Azure/cyclecloud-marketplace-image/README.md

 ## Pre-requisites

-These scripts below require that you have the following installed and in your PATH
+The scripts used require the following installed in your PATH

 1. jq
 2. packer